Morris County School of Technology: Academy for Education and Learning

 This academy is designed to provide first-hand experience for its students who would like to work with children upon graduation.
 Students get the opportunity to observe and to teach a class of preschool-aged children each class.
 They are required to do a year-long child study and to eventually teach an individual day among other projects.
+Students in twelfth grade can attend a dual enrollment program through either County College of Morris or Centenary University, or can complete an alternative capstone project.

 Academy for Computer and Information Sciences

-In this academy, students learn about Java.
-Students that enroll in this course study Java for the first three years.
-Twelfth grade students are free to choose from a variety of projects, including but not limited to robotics and computer programming.
-At the end of this course, students are eligible to take the AP computer science exam.
+The academy prepares students for careers in computer programming and IT.
+Ninth grade students learn how to program in Java and do exploratory work into a variety of computer-related career paths, such as video game design, web design, and computer hardware.
+Tenth grade students take AP Computer Science Principles and learn the basics of software design and how to handle clients.
+Eleventh grade students take a class on emerging technologies, currently learning the fundamentals of cybersecurity and artificial intelligence.
+These students are also required to take the AP Computer Science A exam.
+Twelfth grade students can attend a dual enrollment program with either the County College of Morris or Montclair State University.
+Alternatively, students can complete an academic capstone and are free to choose from a variety of projects, including but not limited to robotics and computer programming.
+This academy also organizes HackMCST, the school's annual hackathon.

 Academy for Design

 The Academy for Design provides students with the foundational skills required of the various and diverse careers of the creative world; additionally, they will explore a multitude of these opportunities in more depth.
-The goal of the program are for students to build a well-developed portfolio of their work and to exercise creative thinking and problem solving skills.
+The goal of the program is for students to build a well-developed portfolio of their work and to exercise creative thinking and problem solving skills.